moss-l/bhs-js-testing/NOTES.md

 but for now the main attribute you need to know about is the `length` attribute of strings and array values which is always a number telling us the number of characters in a string or the number of elements in an array.
+Attributes of a value are referred to with a `.` and the name of the attribute after an expression that evaluates to that value.

 ```
 "foobar".length ⟹ 6
 [10, 20, 30, 40, 50].length ⟹ 5
+("foo" + "bar").length ⟹ 6
 ```

+The parenthesis in the third line above are necessary to get the `length` attribute of the result of adding `"foo"` and `"bar"` rather than adding `"foo"` to the length of `"bar"`.

-This attribute is particularly useful because one less than the length of a string or array is the last useful index.
+The `length` attribute is particularly useful because the valid indexes to use with the `[]` operator go from 0 to one less than the `length` of a string or array.

 ```
 "abc"["abc".length - 1] ⟹ "c"